Helmstk1/CircuitPython/README.md

 Then post an image here.   [here's a quick tutorial for all markdown code, like making links](https://guides.github.com/features/mastering-markdown/)

 ### Reflection
-What went wrong / was challenging, how'd you figure it out, and what did you learn from that experience?
-Your ultimate goal for the reflection is to pass on the knowledge that will make this assignment better or easier for the next person.
+Don't just tell the reader what went wrong or was challenging!
+Describe how you figured it out, share the things that helped you succeed (tutorials, other people's repos, etc.), and then share what you learned from that experience.  **Your underlying goal for the reflection, is to concisely pass on the RIGHT knowledge that will help the reader recreate this assignment better or more easily.
+Pass on your wisdom!**

 ## CircuitPython_Servo

-### Description & Code
+### Description & Code Snippets
-Write a description of your assignment first.
+Write a couple sentences here, describing this assignment, and make sure that you hit these two points:
+* What was the goal of the assignment?
+* How did you accomplish that goal?
+  How you accomplished the goal is NOT a reflection, it is you telling the reader how to do this assignment, in broad strokes.

+  Your description is the right place to draw the reader's attention to any important chunks of code.
+Here's how you make code look like code:

 ```python
 Code goes here

 ```

+**Lastly, please end this section with a link to your code or file.**

 ### Evidence
-Pictures / Gifs of your work should go here.
+Pictures / Gifs of your finished work should go here.
 You need to communicate what your thing does.
-Remember you can insert pictures using Markdown or HTML
+For making a GIF, I recommend [ezgif.com](https://www.ezgif.com) Remember you can insert pictures using Markdown or HTML to insert an image.

+Here is how you should give image credit to someone if you use their work:

+Image credit goes to [Rick A](https://www.youtube.com/watch?v=dQw4w9WgXcQ&scrlybrkr=8931d0bc)

 ### Wiring
+[tinkercad.com](https://www.tinkercad.com/learn/circuits).
+If you can't find the particular part you need, get creative, and just drop a note into the circuit diagram, explaining.
+For example, I use an Arduino Uno to represent my Circuitpython device but write a note saying which board I'm actually using.
+Then post an image here.
+[Here's a quick tutorial for all markdown code, like making links](https://guides.github.com/features/mastering-markdown/)

 ### Reflection
+Don't just tell the reader what went wrong or was challenging!
+Describe how you figured it out, share the things that helped you succeed (tutorials, other people's repos, etc.), and then share what you learned from that experience.  **Your underlying goal for the reflection, is to concisely pass on the RIGHT knowledge that will help the reader recreate this assignment better or more easily.
+Pass on your wisdom!**

 ## CircuitPython_LCD

-### Description & Code
+### Description & Code Snippets
+Write a couple sentences here, describing this assignment, and make sure that you hit these two points:
+* What was the goal of the assignment?
+* How did you accomplish that goal?
+  How you accomplished the goal is NOT a reflection, it is you telling the reader how to do this assignment, in broad strokes.

+  Your description is the right place to draw the reader's attention to any important chunks of code.
+Here's how you make code look like code:

 ```python
 Code goes here

 ```

+**Lastly, please end this section with a link to your code or file.**

 ### Evidence

-Pictures / Gifs of your work should go here.
+Pictures / Gifs of your finished work should go here.
 You need to communicate what your thing does.
+For making a GIF, I recommend [ezgif.com](https://www.ezgif.com) Remember you can insert pictures using Markdown or HTML to insert an image.

+And here is how you should give image credit to someone if you use their work:

+Image credit goes to [Rick A](https://www.youtube.com/watch?v=dQw4w9WgXcQ&scrlybrkr=8931d0bc)

 ### Wiring
+[tinkercad.com](https://www.tinkercad.com/learn/circuits).
+If you can't find the particular part you need, get creative, and just drop a note into the circuit diagram, explaining.
+For example, I use an Arduino Uno to represent my Circuitpython device but write a note saying which board I'm actually using.
+Then post an image here.
+[Here's a quick tutorial for all markdown code, like making links](https://guides.github.com/features/mastering-markdown/)

 ### Reflection
+Don't just tell the reader what went wrong or was challenging!
+Describe how you figured it out, share the things that helped you succeed (tutorials, other people's repos, etc.), and then share what you learned from that experience.  **Your underlying goal for the reflection, is to concisely pass on the RIGHT knowledge that will help the reader recreate this assignment better or more easily.
+Pass on your wisdom!**